kennethdean2010/tutorials/HOW-TO-deploy-multiple-application-versions/README.md

 ##Packages

-Create packages for each version of Numbers just as you had before (see [software-packaging](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-software-packaging)), but manually rename the OS X El Capitan version to `Numbers_elCapitan.pkg` after-the-fact and upload both packages to your JAMF distribution point, replacing any existing ones.
+Create packages for each version of Numbers (see [software-packaging](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-software-packaging)), but manually rename the OS X El Capitan version to `Numbers_elCapitan.pkg` after-the-fact and upload both packages to your JAMF distribution point, replacing any existing ones.

 ##Smart Computer Groups

-We are again going to leverage Smart Computer Groups to handle the logic of determining when software should be deployed, updated or removed from a particular workstation.
-However, we need a way of targeting a specific version of the OS.
+Again, we are going to leverage Smart Computer Groups to handle the logic of determining when software should be deployed, updated or removed from a particular workstation.
+However, we will also need a way of targeting a specific version of the OS.

 ###exclude_OS X El Capitan